 As previously mentioned, not only are the two DCM variants incompletely penetrant, there is high variability of predictiveness within lines/populations of Dobermans.
 Given those facts and the high percentage of Doberman Pinschers with either the DCM1 or DCM2 variants (or both), it is not recommended to remove all dogs with one or two copies of these variants from the breeding population as that will cause a bottleneck of genetic diversity and will likely lead to other health problems.

 So, if a Doberman has either the DCM1 or DCM2 variant and is healthy and comes from lines with a low rate of clinically diagnosed of DCM, variant testing alone would not be a good reason to exclude it from a breeding program.
-However, given the statistics presented by Dr. Meurs, one step toward possibly reducing the clinical risk while aiming to not reduce breed diversity, would be to not breed dogs with the DCM1 variant to dogs with the DCM2 variant as to not produce puppies with both variants.
+However, given the statistics presented by Dr. Meurs, one step toward possibly reducing the clinical risk while aiming to not reduce breed diversity would be to not breed dogs with the DCM1 variant to dogs with the DCM2 variant so as to not produce puppies with both variants.

 Additionally, we know that while present in other breeds of dogs, the variants do not seem to be clinically correlated to heart disease in breeds other than Dobermans.